Deaadman/ItemRarities/Information/Rarities.md

 ## In-Game Rarities

-When no rarity value is specified for an item in the game, the item will default to 'INVALID' Rarity.
+When no rarity value is specified for an item in the game, the item will default to disabling the rarity label.

 | Colour | Name | Example |
 |----------|----------|----------|